sdp8483/AtmPressure/README.md

  reboot the raspberry pi to enable all changes and to start the script it may look ugly at first but give it minute to catch up

+ For a case I used this from Thingiverse: https://www.thingiverse.com/thing:1698162